elixirland/xlp-book-club-API/README.md

   - Formatting of page text content
   - Pagination

+You may assume these issues are already handled somehow.

 ## How to get started
 Fork this repository and implement your solution in the Phoenix app at the root directory.
 The solution by Elixirland is located in the directory `/solution`.

-Alternatively, you can start a new Phoenix app by using the command `mix phx.new`.
-For more information, see the [mix phx.new](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.New.html) documentation.
+Alternatively, you can start a new app from your command line.
+Generate a new Phoenix app by using the command `mix phx.new` (see the [docs](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.New.html) for more information) or `mix new` to generate a new Mix project (see the [documentation](https://hexdocs.pm/mix/1.12/Mix.Tasks.New.html) for more information).